ViVA505/SpotiVa/README.md

 - Paste a Spotify track link and download it
 - Add in search engine by album title through only SoundCloud
 - Paste a Spotify album link and install
-- Search by line of lyrics from a song (using Genius parsing and percentage ratio)
+- Search by line of lyrics from a song (through only SoundCloud)(using Genius parsing and percentage ratio)

 ***
 ![img_1.png](photo/img_1.png)